 >>>>> PRO TIP: Packing cubes keep your clothes and other essentials organized in your suitcase.

 The Weird Stuff: You’re not in Kansas anymore.
-Bring a few plastic bags with toilet paper for bush bathroom breaks and thank you cards for tips on the safari.
+Bring a few plastic bags with toilet paper for bush bathroom breaks and a flashlight or headlamp for going out in remote areas.